This post may contain affiliate links.

 Step By Step RV Winterize Instructions

-Every RV is a little different, but the steps we followed from our Casita instruction manual steps will get you well covered in most RVs.
+Every RV is a little different, but the steps we followed from our Casita instruction manual steps will get you off to a great start in how to winterize a RV.

 Marc removing the fresh water tank drain bolt to empty the fresh water tank